KULeuven-MICAS/snitch_cluster/target/snitch_cluster/README.md

 # Display the vcd file in gtkwave
 gtkwave sim.vcd
 ```
+!!! note "SNAX does not support Banshee"

+    Careful!
+SNAX does not support Banshee hence do not use the simulator for SNAX builds.

 For Banshee, you need to give a specific cluster configuration to the simulator with the flag `--configuration <cluster_config.yaml>`.
 A default Snitch cluster configuration is given (`src/banshee.yaml`).
 The flag `--trace` enables the printing of the traces similar to the RTL simulation.
 For more information and debug options, please have a look at the Banshee repository: [https://github.com/pulp-platform/banshee](https://github.com/pulp-platform/banshee).